koreisha/anomaly-faction-economy/README.md

 * Configs in MCM for all of the above

 ## Changelog:
+1.2
+- added new mechanic for spawning ammo.
+Now it spawns based on weapons sold by trader.
+- some rebalances

 1.1
 - fixed a nil crash when trader has no supply level